Filing a Claim: Support Your Clients After the Flood

 Filing a flood insurance claim

 After experiencing a flood loss, clients will need to file a flood claim directly with their insurance agent or carrier.
 During this initial call, you can set expectations with clients about their coverage amount, deductibles, and what is and isn’t covered under their policy.
+If there are questions about the flood-in-progress exclusion, view different scenarios to understand if their damage is covered.

 You should also set expectations for the claims process, which includes the following steps: